Isolation & Contracts

 Property-based testing with Hypothesis benefits significantly from DI.
 Instead of hardcoding strategy generators inside test functions, you can inject them as dependencies.
 This decouples data generation from test logic, enabling deterministic debugging, scalable composite strategies, and environment-specific strategy tuning.
 When combined with st.just or st.sampled_from, injected strategies allow you to systematically explore boundary conditions without modifying the core test implementation.

-# Example 5: Hypothesis + DI Strategy Injection
+# Example 5: Hypothesis with DI-compatible strategy definition

 from hypothesis import given, strategies as st